INTO-CPS-Association/DTaaS/client/DEVELOPER.md

 Please note that it is currently not easy to test for different port and basename options in the docker-based development environment.

+## Publish Docker Images

+Each new release of client web application is published as a docker container image.
+Please see [publishing](../docker/README.md) page for more information publishing docker images.